MoazAshraf/Spam-Classifier/README.md

 Training a spam classifier on the Apache SpamAssassin datasets.

 ## Overview
 I used the [Apache SpamAssassin public data](https://spamassassin.apache.org/old/publiccorpus/) to train a few classification models and picked the one with the best precision and recall.
+If you want to run this project, you only need the dependencies (see below); no extra files needed, the Jupyter notebook will download all the required files.

 ## Stages
 - Download and understand the data format